transcelerate/ddf-sdr-api/README.md

 For V2 endpoints, the "usdmVersion" header paramter is mandatory and the header value must be "1.9"

 **POST Endpoint**
-The below endpoint can be used to create new (or) update existing study definitions.
+The below endpoint can be used to create new study definitions.
 ```
 /v2/studydefinitions
 ```
 **PUT Endpoint**
-The below endpoint can be used to create new (or) update existing study definitions.
+The below endpoint can be used to update existing study definitions (create new version for a study definition).
 ```
 /v2/studydefinitions/{studyId}
 ```